 - What are you uncomfortable with?

-Keep in mind that this list is not the be-all-end-all of curvy boudoir photography ideas.
+Remember that this list is not the be-all-end-all of curvy boudoir photography ideas.
 But it’s a great start!
-Use your best judgment and make sure to pay attention to your subject’s wants for the photoshoot.
+Use your best judgment and pay attention to your subject’s wants for the photoshoot.